skiffos/SkiffOS/README.md

   paralin/skiffos:latest
 # Run a shell in the container.
 docker exec -it skiff sh
+# Inside the container, switch to "Skiff core"
+su - core
 ```

 This will download and execute Skiff in a container.